andreamaver/DataManagement/README.md

 You can check out the full paper (available only in Italian) describing all the steps in great detail at: [Grafo di brani e artisti delle ultime dieci edizioni del Festival di Sanremo](https://github.com/andreamaver/DataManagement/blob/main/DataMan_Maver_Radaelli_Zanotti.pdf "DataMan_Maver_Radaelli_Zanotti.pdf").

+In the [Data](https://github.com/andreamaver/DataManagement/tree/main/Data) folder all the files used to create the final database can be found; in the [Notebook](https://github.com/andreamaver/DataManagement/tree/main/Notebook) one the code for both downloading and manipulaing the data is stored.
+For the project we used both R and Python and, unfortunately, the code isn't particularly clean.